For orders and inquiries: books@macedonianhistory.ca

 The book reveals how the so-called Macedonian question has long

-dominated Balkan politics and how, for well over a century and a half,
+dominated Balkan politics and how, for well over a century and a

 it was the central issue dividing Balkan peoples, as neighboring